 About me

-Welcome, I'm Erin Clare Shea.
+Welcome, I'm Erin.
 I'm a plant medicine practitioner, psychedelic coach, and founder of Journeyer.

 After experiencing profound healing with Ayahuasca for my trauma and addictions, I left the tech world and my former career as a software (UI/UX) designer to learn from indigenous Peruvian teachers in the Amazon Jungle.